Frequently Asked Questions

 Ketamine appears to promote the growth of new synapses in the prefrontal cortex, resulting in greater connectivity in the brain, while also switching certain connections on and off.
 This cascade of events is thought to be the reason for the rapid anti-depressant effect.

-The duration of symptomatic relief patients experience following ketamine infusion therapy varies greatly.
+The duration of symptomatic relief patients experience following ketamine infusion therapy varies.

 Ketamine is used to treat various chronic pain syndromes, especially those that have a neuropathic component, such as Complex Regional Pain Syndrome (CRPS), or Reflex Sympathetic Dystrophy (RSD).